anachronic/blog/sources/wiki/kubectl-cheatsheet.md

 ## Stuff I couldn't find 👇

 - creating a configmap from file
-- 👆 use `opaque` secrets for general secrets (like db credentials).
-For container registries (like gitlab or ghcr.io see #secrets above)
 - everything about vcs and pvcs.
 I couldn't get myself to understand those in depth.